JackScallan02/BreezeChess/README.md

 ### Running the app
 In the project directory, you can run the following command:\
 `npm run dc:dev`\
-which will then start up the following containers.
+which will then start up the following containers, assuming a docker daemon is running.

 #### Client